Need for Speed III: Hot Pursuit: Reception

-The game was heralded during its time for its intense action and beautiful graphics.
+The game was heralded for its customization options, beautiful graphics, and smooth control.
 Edge praised the design of the game's tracks and challenging police pursuits, but criticized the weightlessness of some cars for "failing to convince the player of any realistic dynamics at work."
+IGN regarded all the numerous play modes as highly enjoyable, especially the Pursuit Mode, and said the game's impressive graphical effects enhance the experience and atmosphere of the racing.

 The game reached number 10 in the UK charts.
 In the US, the PC version sold 276,000 copies during 1999 alone, at an average of $25.
-In February 1999, the same PC version received a "Gold" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
+In February 1999, the PC version received a "Gold" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 100,000 units across Germany, Austria and Switzerland.

-The same PC version was a finalist for Computer Games Strategy Plus' 1998 "Racing Game of the Year" award, which ultimately went to Motocross Madness.
+The PC version was a finalist for Computer Games Strategy Plus' 1998 "Racing Game of the Year" award, which ultimately went to Motocross Madness.
 The staff said that the game offers "great looks, and excellent racing action."
 PC Gamer US likewise nominated the game as the best racing game of 1998, although it lost again to Motocross Madness.
 They wrote, "For pure arcade rush, it's hard to beat Electronic Arts' thrilling Need for Speed III."
-It won the "Personal Computer: Simulation Game of the Year" award at AIAS' Second Interactive Achievement Awards, the "Best Driving" award at Computer Gaming World's 1999 Premier Awards, and the "Driving Game of the Year" award at GameSpot's Best & Worst of 1998 Awards.
-It was also nominated for Best Multiplayer Game and Best Racing Game at the 1998 CNET Gamecenter Awards, for "Console: Racing Game of the Year" at AIAS' Second Interactive Achievement Awards, for the "Best Racing Game" award at the 1998 OPM Editors' Awards, and for the "Best Racing Game of the Year" award at IGN's Best of 1998 Awards, all of which went to StarCraft, Grand Prix Legends, Gran Turismo, and Powerslide, respectively.
+Hot Pursuit won "PC Simulation Game of the Year" at AIAS' 2nd Annual Interactive Achievement Awards, "Best Driving" award at Computer Gaming World's 1999 Premier Awards, and "Driving Game of the Year" at GameSpot's Best & Worst of 1998 Awards.
+It also received nominations for Best Multiplayer Game and Best Racing Game at the 1998 CNET Gamecenter Awards, for "Console Racing Game of the Year" at AIAS' 2nd Annual Interactive Achievement Awards, for "Best Racing Game" at the 1998 OPM Editors' Awards, and for "Best Racing Game of the Year" at IGN's Best of 1998 Awards; all nods were ultimately awarded to StarCraft, Grand Prix Legends, Gran Turismo, and Powerslide, respectively.